ngtcp2/ngtcp2/README.rst

 Configuring Wireshark for QUIC
 ------------------------------

 `Wireshark <https://www.wireshark.org/download.html>`_ can be configured to analyze QUIC traffic using the following steps:

-**1.** Set *SSLKEYLOGFILE* environment variable:
+1. Set *SSLKEYLOGFILE* environment variable:

    .. code-block:: text

       $ export SSLKEYLOGFILE=quic_keylog_file

-**2.** Set the port that QUIC uses
+2. Set the port that QUIC uses

    Go to *Preferences->Protocols->QUIC* and set the port the program listens to.
 In the case of the example application this would be the port specified on the command line.

-**3.** Set Pre-Master-Secret logfile
+3. Set Pre-Master-Secret logfile

    Go to *Preferences->Protocols->TLS* add set the *Pre-Master-Secret log file* to the same value that was specified for *SSLKEYLOGFILE*.

-**4.** Choose the correct network interface for capturing
+4. Choose the correct network interface for capturing

    Make sure you choose the correct network interface for capturing.
-For example, if using localhost choose the *loopback* network inteface on macos.
+For example, if using localhost choose the *loopback* network interface on macos.

-**5.** Create a filter
+5. Create a filter

    Create A filter for the udp.port and set the port to the port the application is listening to.
 For example:

    .. code-block:: text

       udp.port == 7777

 License
 -------